 Curriculum Statements of intent, implementation and impact

-Our curriculum intent is driven by the knowledge of a need to prepare our children for their educational journey; enabling them to be ready for life in a society in which they will thrive.
+Our curriculum intent is driven by the need to prepare our children for their educational journey; enabling them to be ready for life in a society in which they will thrive.

 Our curriculum therefore provides appropriate subject knowledge, relevant skills and understanding that progresses throughout each subject and every year so that children can reach and exceed their potential.